A categorical formulation of Kraus' paradox: Path categories

 \begin{example} The category of groupoids is a path category, taking fibrations to be isofibrations and weak equivalences to be equivalences.
 See e.g. \cite{joyaltierneystacks} for more details.
 This is also a special case of Example~\ref{ex:modelcat}. \end{example}

-\begin{example}[Gambino-Garner \cite{gambinogarner}] We can construct examples of path categories using type theory.
+\begin{example}[Gambino--Garner \cite{gambinogarner}] We can construct examples of path categories using type theory.
 We take \(\CC\) to be the category of contexts, fibrations to be the closure of projections \((\Gamma, x : A) \to \Gamma\) under retracts, and weak equivalences to be homotopy equivalences. \end{example}

-\begin{example}[Avigad-Kapulkin-Lumsdaine {\cite[Theorem 3.2.5]{avigadkapulkinlumsdaine}}] For any contextual category the underlying category of contexts can be viewed as a path category.
-This is a generalisation of Example\ref{ex:ttfibcat}, by considering the syntactic contextual category of type theory. \end{example}
+\begin{example}[Avigad--Kapulkin--Lumsdaine {\cite[Theorem 3.2.5]{avigadkapulkinlumsdaine}}] For any contextual category the underlying category of contexts can be viewed as a path category.
+This is a generalisation of Example~\ref{ex:ttfibcat}, by considering the syntactic contextual category of type theory. \end{example}

-In any path categories we can identify the important class of maps of \emph{cofibrations}.
+In any path category we can identify the important class of maps of \emph{cofibrations}.
 We will define them via the general notion of lifting property below.

 \begin{defn} Given two maps \(m : A \to B\) and \(f : C \to D\), we say \(m\) has the \emph{left lifting property} against \(f\) and \(f\) has the \emph{right lifting property} against \(m\) if for every commutative square as in the solid lines in the diagram below, there is a diagonal map, as in the dotted line below making two commutative triangles.